jsjohnst/hook.io/docs/what-is-a-webhook-listener.md

-## what is a webhook action?
+## what is a webhook listener?
-the action of a webhook will be the events that are executed when your webhook listener is triggered.
+the listener of a webhook is the event that needs to get triggered in order to execute the webhook's actions. for now, we will focus on three basic types of listeners.

-###what types of actions are executed?
+###timer listeners

-this is where things get interesting. the actual actions of a webhook are completely arbitrary. most of the time a webhook's action will be a simple HTTP request, but with access to custom hook.io protocols you can perform almost any action
+often a webhook listener will be based on a timer. the webhook will poll a resource on a set interval looking for a response. once the resource responds the webhook will execute its actions and pass along the payload received from the resource

-### many actions, one webhook
+###HTTP listeners
-a webhook may contain more then one action. often, you will attach severals actions to one webhook.
+a webhook listener can also be implemented as a unique URL. any HTTP request performed on this URL will trigger the webhook passing along the HTTP request payload to the webhooks actions

-###chaining webhooks
+###socket listeners
-a webhook's action may also point directly to another webhook. this essentially short circuits the webhooks listener and forces execution of the webhook. this means you can link webhooks together, passing along your payload from webhook to webhook, creating a chain of complex functionality
+perhaps one of the most powerful listeners, a socket listener will open up a socket with a resource and wait for that resource to push a response to the webhook. when the response is recieved it is passed along to the webhook's actions as they execute.